 Directions:

-- Prepare the Marinade: In a bowl, whisk together olive oil, lemon juice, garlic, oregano, thyme, salt, and pepper.
+- In a bowl, whisk olive oil, lemon juice, garlic, oregano, thyme, salt and pepper.

-- Grill the Chicken: Remove chicken from marinade and place on the grill.
-Cook about 6-8 minutes per side or until internal temperature reaches 165°F (75°C).
+- Grill chicken about 6–8 minutes per side or until it reaches 165°F inside.

-- Rest and Serve: Remove from the grill, let rest for 5 minutes, then slice and serve.
+- Take off grill, let rest for 5 minutes, then slice and serve.

 Advice:

-- Experiment with marinating times for deeper flavor.
+- Test different marinating times for more flavor.

-- Pair with side dishes like grilled vegetables or a fresh salad.
+- Serve with grilled veggies or a fresh salad.

 Serving Suggestions